Skip to main content

 Temporary assignment

-When an employer offers another job to a worker who has had a work accident or contracted an occupational disease, it is called a temporary assignment.
+When an employer offers another job to a worker who has had an employment injury, it is called a temporary assignment.
 A worker may be offered a temporary assignment when they are unable to perform the routine tasks of their job or sustain the work pace, work intensity or workload because of their employment injury or illness.

-• protects the person from the harmful effects of inactivity
+• protects them from the harmful effects of inactivity

-• allows the worker to maintain contact with their co-workers and employer
+• allows them to maintain contact with their co-workers and employer

-• allows the worker to remain present and active in their workplace
+• allows them to remain present and active in their workplace

 The work assigned must be different from the work performed at the time of the injury.
 The worker may be assigned to the same job but with modifications such as: